Frank S. Alexander

 Areas of Interest

-John DiIulio is the Frederic Fox Leadership Professor of Politics, Religion and Civil Society in the Department of Political Science and Directs Penn's Fox Leadership Program for undergraduates, as well as its religion research program.
+John DiIulio is the Frederic Fox Leadership Professor of Politics, Religion, and Civil Society in the Department of Political Science and Director of Penn's Robert A. Fox Leadership Program for undergraduates.
 Over the last quarter-century, he has won several major academic and teaching awards including the 2010 Ira Abrams Memorial Award and the 2010 Lindback Award for Distinguished Teaching.
 He has also chaired his academic association's standing committee on professional ethics.
 Outside academic life, he has developed programs to mentor the children of prisoners, provide literacy training in low-income communities, reduce homicides in high-crime police districts, and support inner-city Catholic schools that serve low-income children.
-He has been a research center director at the Brookings Institution, the Manhattan Institute, and Public/Private Ventures.
+He has been a Research Center Director at the Brookings Institution, the Manhattan Institute, and Public/Private Ventures.
 During his academic leave in 2001-2002, he served as first Director of the White House Office of Faith-Based and Community Initiatives.
 He is the author, co-author, and editor of over a dozen books and several hundred articles.

 DiIulio, John.
 2007.
 Godly Republic: A Centrist Blueprint for America’s Faith-Based Future.
 University of California Press.